dkarunat123/CCHS-Population-Health-Analysis/README.md

 figures/
 ```

-These figures provide a static counterpart to the interactive Power BI dashboard and make the main results easy to preview directly from the repository.
+These figures provide a static counterpart to the interactive dashboards and make the main results easy to preview directly from the repository.

 ## Selected results